 If you thought your data center was overrun with data, imagine holding all of the information of over 500 million people, from the things they like to who they’re having a complicated relationship with this week.
 That’s right, the monster that is Facebook is running out of servers.
 Their solution?
+Toss some $450 million in pocket change to a new data center in North Carolina.

 When we asked our members what their top considerations were when building a new data center, Technochic said that cooling methods and costs are definitely forerunners: “Being as ‘green’ and cost-efficient as possible plays a big role in this day and age.”
 Facebook and North Carolina’s governor, Bev Perdue, are taking this into consideration as well, “touting the data center’s environment friendliness and energy efficiency,” according to Mashable.
 Just what “innovative cooling and power management technologies” they plan to employ aren’t clear yet, though they are said to be “Facebook-developed.”
 Let’s just hope they won’t have to double the size of the data center amidst construction like the last time.